 Art in Symmetry: Mathematical Models that Dictate Radiolarian Structures

 This essay explores the fascinating intersection of mathematics and biology through the study of Radiolaria, which are intricate marine protozoa known for their symmetrical skeletal structures.
-The idea of symmetry is the core of this investigation, highlighting how radial and bilateral formations in Radiolaria are not only aesthetically pleasing, but also crucial for evolutionary efficiency in energy usage and genetic coding.
+The idea of is the core of this investigation, highlighting how radial and bilateral formations in Radiolaria are not only aesthetically pleasing, but also crucial for evolutionary efficiency in energy usage and genetic coding.
 Furthermore, these structures can be mathematically modelled via Voronoi tessellations, Euler’s theorem, and geodesic sphere models.
 These models are essential for understanding the complex geometries and structural robustness of radiolarian skeletons.
-However, to perform these geometric analyses, sophisticated imaging methods such as sub-micrometer X-ray tomography are employed, which provide insight on the organisms’ complex structures and evolutionary adaptations at the nanoscale.
+However, to perform these geometric analyses, sophisticated imaging methods such as sub-micrometer X-ray tomography are employed, which provide insight on the organisms’ complex structures and at the nanoscale.
 In particular, the examination of geometric transformations in Radiolaria offers a window into the evolutionary history of these ancient organisms, shedding light on their morphological changes and adaptability over millions of years.

 The Earth’s vast animal kingdom is full of symmetry.
 From starfish to butterflies, apples to sunflowers, dandelions to Radiolaria, symmetry surrounds us.
 Symmetry in nature is not just seen in shape, but right down to the microscopic level.
 Nature’s bias towards symmetrical solutions comes from evolutionary theory.
-Although it is tempting to assume that symmetric designs arise from natural selection, evolution is not planned ahead.
+Although it is tempting to assume that symmetric designs arise from natural selection, is not planned ahead.
 To survive, these traits must have some sort of immediate selective advantage.
 When an organism is developing, it is following a set of instructions set out in its genetic code.
 Instructions for symmetric structures are much easier to follow, and thus led to increased energy efficiency.
 Energetically efficient designs win out in the evolutionary arms race.
 In other words, symmetry does not arise only from natural selection, but also because the information related does not require increased complexity, thus reducing the risk of random mutations (Johnston et al., 2022).

 Radiolaria have evolved to demonstrate various intricate skeletal shapes, from spherical to conical, that can be described using radial and bilateral symmetry.
 Even if classical geometric symmetry is important, order, regularity and proportionality in the structure of organisms are not always displayed as such.
 In fact, in situations where asymmetry is observed, it can be analyzed as a combination of symmetries (Afanasieva & Amon, 2014).
-This analysis can be done in the form of a variety of mathematical models.
+This can be done in the form of a variety of mathematical models.
 Applications of Voronoi tessellations as well as the geodesic sphere model shed light on the properties of spherically shaped Radiolaria.
 The application of mathematical concepts including Euler’s theorem, graph theory, and Euclidean geometry allows us to delve deeper into these beautiful skeletal shapes and the evolutionary timelines and pressures that led to them.

 The word symmetry comes from the ancient Greek and means ‘agreement in dimensions, due to proportion, arrangement’ (Fortuna, S., & Savino, C., 2020).
 In mathematics, the word refers to objects that are invariant under a defined set of transformations, like reflection, translation, rotation, or scaling.
 In biology, symmetry is defined as a balanced, orderly distribution of body parts in living things.
 The symmetry of an organism’s exterior can be seen easily, such as the wings of a butterfly.
 Internal symmetry does not always reflect external symmetry.
 For example, many multicellular organisms have a singular heart that is on the body’s left side.
 The main transformations we consider to measure biological symmetry are rotation and reflection.
 Analyzing the symmetrical properties of Radiolaria allows us to study the implications of an organism exhibiting different types of symmetry.

-Fig 1. (a)Artistic renditions of radial symmetry in starfish and bilateral symmetry in flies.
+Fig. 1. (a)Artistic renditions of radial symmetry in starfish and bilateral symmetry in flies.
 (Britannica, T. Editors of Encyclopaedia, 2021) (b)A beautiful example of symmetry in biology, the bilateral symmetry of butterfly wings.
 (Garvey, K. K., 2020) (c) Artistic rendition of asymmetry in sponges, radial symmetry in polyps, and bilateral symmetry in lobsters (Nielsen, N., 2016).

-Radial Symmetry
+Radial symmetry

 Radiolarians are intricate, architecturally beautiful organisms that get their name from the radial symmetry of their skeletons.
 In biology, radial symmetry is defined as rotational symmetry around an axis (Afanasieva, M., & Amon, E., 2014).
 The object’s degree of rotational symmetry is a characterization of its symmetric properties and is defined by the number of orientations in which the object looks identical after each rotation.
 The only objects that have full rotational symmetry at all angles are circular.
 Circular may refer to circles, spheres, or spheroids.
 The species of Radiolaria Cenosphaera cristata, Actinomma arcadophorum, Actinomma, Porodiscus, Alievium superbum, Crucella cachensis, and Sciadiocapsa radiata are all best modeled as spheres, and thus exhibit the highest degree of radial symmetry of all the Radiolaria (Afanasieva, M., & Amon, E., 2003).

-Fig 2.
+Fig. 2.
 Photographs of spherically symmetric Radiolaria skeletons (a) Cyrtidosphaera reticulata Haeckel (b) Acanthosphaera circopora Popofsky (Yoshino et al., 2012).

 When exploring radial symmetry, we can more formally define it using Euclidean geometry as a function of rotations in 3-dimensional Euclidean space.
 Euclidean spaces are geometry’s fundamental space that is defined as any positive integer dimension that is meant to represent the physical space (Menger, K., 1931).
 Since rotations are direct isometries, meaning they are transformations that do not flip the shape in question, the group of rotations that leave the object invariant is a subgroup of E +(3).
 E +(3) is the group of all transformations that preserve Euclidean distance between points.
 For spherically shaped Radiolaria, this group of rotations is larger since any axis passing through the center is an axis of symmetry.
 There are also certain Radiolaria that are more cylindrical in shape.
 Cylindrical symmetry is also a category of radial symmetry.
 However, cylinders only have one axis of continuous rotational symmetry, so cylindrical Radiolaria have a more limited group of rotations that leave the object unvaried.